mendix/docs-site-test/content/en/docs/refguide/modeling/resources/task-queue.md

 * Microflows or Java actions that are executed in the background execute as soon as possible in the order they were created, but possibly in parallel.
 They are consumed in FIFO order, but then executed in parallel in case of multiple threads.
 There is no way to execute only a single microflow or Java action at any point in time (meaning, ensure tasks are run sequentially), unless the number of threads is set to 1 and there's only a single runtime node.
 * Microflows or Java actions that are executed in the background can *only* use the following types of parameters: Boolean, Integer/Long, Decimal, String, Date and time, Enumeration, committed Persistent Entity.
 * Background microflows or Java actions will start execution as soon as the transaction in which they are created is completed.
 This ensures that any data that is needed by the background microflow or Java action is committed as well.
 It is not possible to start a background microflow or Java action immediately, halfway during a transaction.
 Note that if the transaction is rolled back, the task is not executed at all.
-* The total amount of parallelism per node is limited to 40.
+* In versions of Mendix below 9.9.0, the total amount of parallelism per node is limited to 40.
 This means that at most 40 queues with parallelism 1 can be defined, or a single queue with parallelism 40, or somewhere in between, as long as the total does not exceed 40.
-* Queued actions that have failed can't be rescheduled out-of-the-box currently.
+* Queued actions that have failed can't be rescheduled out-of-the-box in Mendix versions below 9.9.0.
 You can set up a scheduled microflow to re-attempt failed tasks.
 They can be queried from `System.ProcessedQueueTask` table.

-### 4.3 High level implementation overview
+### 4.3 High-Level Implementation Overview

 Tasks are stored in the database in a `System.QueuedTask` table.
 For each background task a new object is inserted with a `Sequence` number, `Status = Idle`, `QueueName`, `QueueId`, `MicroflowName` or `UserActionName`, `Arguments`, `ContextType`, `ContextData`, and `System.owner` of the task.
 This happens as part of the transaction which calls the microflow or Java action and places it in the task queue, which means that the task will not be visible in the database until that transaction completes successfully.